sait-wbdv/assessments/cpnt260/final/README.md

 5. **Contact Us**: Website contains a contact page with the deliverables listed above.

-6. **Registration and Registration Forms**: Website contains accessible login/registration forms with the deliverables listed above.
+6. **Login and Registration Forms**: Website contains accessible login/registration forms with the deliverables listed above.

-7. **Responsiveness**: Design remains unbroken on the following screen sizes: mobile, desktop and wide desktop.
+7. **General Requirements**: Design remains unbroken on the following screen sizes: mobile, desktop and wide desktop.

-Note: Marks will be deducted for accessibility violations elsewhere on the website.
+Note: Marks will be deducted for violations of usability and/or accessibility.